 We license a single edition equivalent to Microsoft Commerce Server Enterprise Edition.
 The licensed software can be deployed on your own infrastructure, or on a cloud infrastructure.
-Alternatively the product can be licensed directly through the Amazon Web Marketplace.

 For deployment yourself, licenses will be available on a per server subscription basis, with a minimum 3-year subscription term.
 A server is defined as a real or virtual operating system instance in which the software is installed, irrespective of processor cores or sockets for running Web sites on your server.
 Our Commerce Server subscription includes the current release, upgrades, patches and access to support.

 Finally, customers may entering into an agreement with a commerceserver.net hosting provider who can provide a full hosted solution including Commerce Server.

 Discounts may be available for select customers based on quantity of licenses purchased.
 Please contact us for more details.

 Provided that at least one subscription license is held and active, a license-holder will receive an organization-wide license to use the software for the purposes of developing code only.
 All other scenarios require a full subscription license (e.g. – content management, line-of-business interface, failover, etc.).